-Why is My Hot Water Pressure So LowPosted by admin in Bathroom Plumbing, Master Plumber, Plumber Dubai, Plumbing maintenace, on December 30, 2017
+Why is My Hot Water Pressure So LowPosted by Syed in Bathroom Plumbing, Master Plumber, Plumber Dubai, Plumbing maintenace, on December 30, 2017

 Why is my hot water pressure so low?
 Low water pressure is normally induced by Debris, rust, chemical deposits or other debris in the pipelines of faucets.
-This often occurs after the plumbing has been worked on, water heater replaced etc. Occasionally the pressure will slowly reduce over a period of time, especially if your home has been plumbed with galvanized pipe.
+Occasionally the pressure will slowly reduce over a period of time, especially if your home has been plumbed with galvanized pipe.

 If you have just moved into a house with low hot water pressure take a look at the plumbing going into and out of the water heater.
 If it has been exploring with half-inch pipe bump or appear you will not get as more squeeze as you could if it were plumbed properly.
 Corrosion and rust will slowly clog the galvanized pipe.
 There’s not much you can do about this except replace the pipe, however, it is worthwhile to check your aerators and faucets.
 Just follow the guide below.

 Why is my Hot Water Pressure so Low Solutions

 Pinpointing the Problem